-Because educators and schools know about maternity leave well in advance, and the required doctors', medical fund and hospital confirmations are more straightforward to deal with and the largely standardised, applications are submitted and processed in time for substitute educators to be located and appointed.
+Due to the fact that educators and schools know about maternity leave well in advance, and the required doctors', medical fund and hospital confirmations are largely standardised, applications are submitted and processed in time for substitute educators to be located and appointed.
 Schools, especially in rural areas, may have difficulty in finding appropriate specialists educators (e.g. Science and Mathematics) especially in the secondary phase.

-58 When an employee has been away from work on more than two occasions during an 8-week period, they must submit a medical certificate to prove incapacity.
+&lt;sup>58 When an employee has been away from work on more than two occasions during an 8-week period, they must submit a medical certificate to prove incapacity.

-In cases where educators would like to take long periods of sick leave due to ill-health or some form of temporary disability, the process involves the completion of comprehensive set of forms and the final recommendation is not from an educators' doctor but from the services rendered by the Health Risk Managers.
+In cases where educators would like to take long periods of sick leave due to ill-health or some form of temporary disability, the process involves the completion of a comprehensive set of forms and the final recommendation is not from an educator's doctor but from the services rendered by the Health Risk Managers.
 Educators indicated that this process was slow and inefficient.